Remarkable Lindsey Vonn wins World Cup downhill at age 41 to start her Olympic season

 She skied through the finish area and bumped against the inflated safety barrier, lay down in the snow and raised her arms on seeing her time.

-Vonn got up, punched the air with her right fist and shrieked with joy before putting her hands to her left cheek in a sleeping gesture.
+Vonn got up, punched the air with her right fist and shrieked with joy before putting her hands to her left cheek in the style of Steph Curry's “Night, night” gesture.

 The 2010 Olympic champion is targeting another gold medal at the Milan Cortina Winter Games in February.
-Women's Alpine skiing is at the storied Cortina d'Ampezzo course in the Dolomites, which Vonn has mastered in her career.
+Women's Alpine skiing is at the storied Cortina d'Ampezzo course in the Dolomites, which Vonn has mastered in her career with 12 World Cup race wins.

 “Obviously my goal is Cortina but if this is the way we start I think I'm in a good spot,” said Vonn, who will be favored for another downhill win Saturday at St. Moritz.